kuno/neco/README.md

 Becuase neco heavily depends on the new os module from nodejs 0.3.x, which is an unstalbe branch.

-So, neco will always be alpha or beta, until nodejs 0.4.x series was been released.
+So, neco will always in *unstalble state*, until nodejs 0.4.x series was been released.
+Please use it carefully.

-neco will release a new version after a  week of a new nodejs 0.3.x release.

-__Note: next version has been scheduled for releasing at 2011-01-29, depends on nodejs v0.3.6.__

 ##Usage:##